 What Happened to Show me I Need to Stop Yelling at my Kids

-This morning started out as one of those days.
+The morning started out as one of those days.
 I woke up and everything just seemed like if it could go wrong it was going to go wrong.
 But I did what I always do.
 I pulled my big girl panties up and I kept it moving.
-Then my 10 yr old asked could he take his bike to school so he could ride to his friend’s house after.
-Sure kid why not?
-So he goes to load it in my Excursion.
-After a few minutes, I go to check on him.
-Just in time to see him knock the side of the rear hatch with his handlebars.
-Well, the hatch comes crashing down and lands on the handlebar just perfectly that my back window shattered.
+My 10 yr old wanted to take his bike to school so he could ride to his friend’s house after.
+As he went to load it in my excursion the rear hatch comes crashing down and lands on the handlebar just perfectly to shatter my back window.

-am fortunate to have him because honestly after the morning I had it was the straw that broke the camels back and it was the one more I couldn’t handle.
-I sat on the couch to eat pie and wallow in self-pity when I got a text from my son.
-It said “mommy I’m so sorry.
+Later that day I got a text from my son.
+It said “Mommy I’m so sorry.
 Thank you for not being angry at me.
 I love you.
 I’m sorry and I hope you have a better day.”
-And just like that, I did.
-I realized my son could have gone to school feeling upset or like I was angry.
+I realized my son could have gone to school feeling upset or hurt.
 He could have felt unsure all day or guilty.
 But instead, because I took a deep breath and counted to 3 before I responded he went to school recognizing he did something, confidence rebuilt because he fixed it the best he could, and confident that no matter what I loved him and it would all be ok.
-Knowing he was ok and that most importantly he and I were ok was more important than any window.
-So my advice is take a deep breath and count to 3 when it really matters. #boymomdaze #mommydaze #momlife